allnash/SNFSearch/README.md

-Skilled Nursing Provider Search
+Skilled Nursing Facility Search
 ===============================
 Project to search Skilled Nursing Providers close to a Users Location within 10 mile radius.

 ##This project uses following OpenSource Projects
 * Jackson JSON

-##This project need the following on your machine
+##This project needs the following on your machine
 * Java 7.0+
 * Activator lib (included)
 * GIT